Direto X vs. Direto

 This trainer uses Bluetooth Smart and ANT+ FE-C protocols, meaning it connects across a wide range of third-party apps, devices, and operating systems.
 You would be hard-pressed to find limitations on the connectivity front.
 And did you notice the Smart and FE-C parts?
 That means you can use programs like Zwift, TrainerRoad, and Elite's E-Training software to get machine control for things like climbing and structured resistance workouts.
 That's what makes it a truly smart trainer.

-It pairs well with third parties, which is good because its own training app is a bit clunky, limited in its engagement, and experiences occasional crashes.
+It pairs well with third parties, which is good because its proprietary training app is a bit clunky, limited in its engagement, and experiences occasional crashes.
 That said, its real videos and structured workouts can be a good training tool.
 Elite claims that its Integrated OTS (Optical Torque Sensor) power meter is accurate within 2.5%, but we found that it didn't typically vary by more than 1% on average.
 It achieves this with the help of a 9.3lb flywheel and 12 points of measurement, where the smaller flywheel could help transfer and communicate power more efficiently.

 It's no surprise that the Direto sits near the top of this measure.
-It's a very economical machine, managing to fit a broad range of bikes and componentry while delivering excellent controllability and data reliability, yet still comes in about 10 pounds lighter and hundreds of dollars lower than the top models in our review.
+It's an economical machine, managing to fit a broad range of bikes and componentry while delivering excellent controllability and data reliability, yet still comes in about 10 pounds lighter and hundreds of dollars lower than the top models in our review.

-The biggest setback was installing the cassette, which, like the Tacx Neo and most of the other direct drive trainers, requires you to buy the cassette separately.
+The biggest setback was installing the cassette, which, like most of the other direct drive trainers, requires you to buy the cassette separately.
 It comes with a freehub that's only compatible with Shimano and SRAM, so if you have Campagnolo, you'll need to buy the Campy hub separately.
 Be sure that you get the Elite Direto Campy freehub, not the Elite Muin freehub, the latter being extremely easy to find on third-party sites while the former is very much not.
-It's also worth noting that the Elite website is not very easy to navigate, so you might find yourself relying on third-party sites to find accessories.
+It's also worth noting that the Elite website is not very easy to navigate, so you might find yourself relying on third-party retailers to find accessories.

 For all its other conveniences, this one requires a bit of time to get set up and rolling.
 It's not a ton, but compared to some of the other trainers in the bunch, it's more.
 For starters, you'll need to use a hex key to bolt on its three support legs.
 It's a straightforward process, just be sure to use the short bolts on the outside legs and the long bolts on the side legs.
 Once installed, open the legs and tighten down the knobs in the open position.